ZenProjects/Apache-mod-chroot/README.md

 ## PHP mail() function

 Under Unix, PHP requires a sendmail binary to send mail.
-Putting this file inside your jail may not be sufficient, you would probably need to move your mail queue as well.
+Putting this file inside your **chroot** jail may not be sufficient, you would probably need to move your mail queue as well.

-You have three options here:
+To avoid that you have three options here:
 * Don't use mail()!
 Use a class/function that knows how to send directly via SMTP :
   - [Pear's Mail](http://pear.php.net/package/Mail),
   - [Swiftmailer](http://swiftmailer.org/),
+* Use [esmtp](https://pecl.php.net/package/esmtp) pecl module based on [libesmtp](https://launchpad.net/ubuntu/+source/libesmtp).
 * Install a SMTP-only sendmail clone like [sSMTP](https://tracker.debian.org/pkg/ssmtp) or [mini_sendmail](http://acme.com/software/mini_sendmail/).
   You can then put a single binary inside your jail, and deliver mail via a smarthost *(warning see PHP Exec function section beceause php need /bin/sh to execute sendmail clone in the chroot jail)*,
-* Use [esmtp](https://pecl.php.net/package/esmtp) pecl module based on [libesmtp](https://launchpad.net/ubuntu/+source/libesmtp).

 ## PHP **exec** Functions